ozzychel/iMovieRate/README.md

   * similar movies recommended for the user: poster, title, release year
   * movie stills and images

+For each user-selected actor displays:
+  * general information: name, age, date of birth
+  * profile picture
+  * short biography
+  * list of movies mostly known for
+  * photos

 App provides a user-friendly interface for creating to-watch lists.
 Add or remove movies with just one tap on a screen, the app will do the rest of the job for you by securely storing your to-watch list in a database and updating all actual information on the screen in a real-time manner.
 <br>